-Help for people with a disability or long-term health condition to find work and to stay in work
+Help for people with disabilities to find work and to stay in work

 How the Supported Employment Team helps

 The supported employment service in Brighton & Hove is a small team that provides intensive and personalised employment support with small caseloads for each worker.